 Content marketing strategy is crucial for business today.
-If you don’t have content on your website about what you do and what problems you solve for people, you won’t show up on Google when your ideal prospect is searching for.
+If you don’t have content on your website about what you do and what problems you solve for people, you won’t show up on Google when your ideal prospect is searching.

-That’s why when you search for fishing gear you never get a site in those search results that is about bowling balls.
-Because bowling ball websites don’t have content about fishing gear.
+That’s why when you search for fishing gear you never get a site in those search results that are about bowling balls because bowling ball websites don’t have content about fishing gear.

 The point is, you need to have content on your website that talks about what you do if you want to show up in the search results.